How to Freeze Carrots (Step-By-Step Blanching Guide)

 Why You Need This Recipe

-• Throw a healthy meal together even when the fridge feels empty!
+- Throw a nutrient-dense meal together even when the fridge feels empty!
 Having frozen carrots on hand helps you to put together a well balanced meal even when you’re low on fresh produce.

-• Frozen carrots are a great way to add more nutrients to any meal.
-See any of my list of the best healthy Instant Pot Soups for recipes where frozen carrots would be a welcome addition.
+- Frozen carrots are a great way to add more nutrients to any meal.
+See any of my list of Instant Pot Soups for recipes where frozen carrots would be a welcome addition.

 Key Ingredients

-Carrots – Carrots are really affordable and an excellent way to pack in colorful vegetables.
+- Carrots – Carrots are really affordable and an excellent way to pack in colorful vegetables.
 Look for carrots that are firm and bright orange with no dark or mushy ends.
+Scrub them well before freezing (you can leave them unpeeled or peel the with a vegetable peeler).

 How to Freeze Carrots